apre-group/checkmate/README.md

     * `player`: the name of the player whose utility it specified, and
     * `value`: the utility of `player`.
 This can be any term over `infinitesimals`, `constants`, and reals.

-All **arithmetic expressions** throughout the CIF support the following symbols in infix notation: +, -, * (only if not both multiplicators are infinitesimal), =, != (inequality), <, >, <= , >=, | (or).
+All **arithmetic expressions** throughout the JSON support the following symbols in infix notation: +, -, * (only if not both multiplicators are infinitesimal), =, != (inequality), <, >, <= , >=, | (or).
 To express the conjunction of two expressions, just list both of them.
 Additionally, all (real) numbers and all constants and infinitesimals declared in the dictionary are supported.

 ## Build